Non Sequitur by Wiley Miller for March 15, 2021

 7. Missing large

-silverclaw33 about 3 years ago
+silverclaw33 over 3 years ago

 Ice fishing.
 For guys who really, really don’t like their wives.